moka-guys/mokabed/LiveBedfiles/Pan5217_LogFile.md

 ## Replace Entrez ID with gene symbols

 a) Open cars_transcriptdata.bed in Excel, first split the GeneAccession column on semi colon and create a column concatenating EntrezID;GeneSymbol.
-Excel saves file as a csv, so open file in VS code and replace "," with a tab This helps visualise changes during code review
+Excel saves file as a csv, so open file in VS code and replace "," with a tab.
+This helps visualise changes during code review

+b) In Excel format Entrez;Gene_Accession to only include gene symbol.
+Use find and replace to edit Entrez;Gene_Accession column to only include Gene symbols.
+Find *; and and leave replace field empty (remember to select wildcard option) Excel saves output as csv, in VScode replace "," with a tab